raniasalem9998/lonely-journal/python/python_2.md

 My-name-is-Monty-Python.
 ```
 # **LAB**
-## Estimated time
-5 minutes

-## Level of difficulty
-Very Easy

-## Objectives
-becoming familiar with the print() function and its formatting capabilities;
-experimenting with Python code.
 ## Scenario
 Modify the first line of code in the editor, using the sep and end keywords, to match the expected output.
 Use the two print() functions in the editor.